ncredinburgh/JavaForSmallTeams/tests/10_think_units_not_methods.md

 ```

-If at some point we question why there is so much code and refactor to something simpler.
+At some point we would hopefully question why this code is so over-engineered and consider refactoring to something simpler like.

 ```java
 public class ThingaMeBob {